AuroraMaster/react-native-ohos-library/en/react-native-user-agent.md

 ## Use Codegen

+Version >= @react-native-ohos/react-native-user-agent@2.3.2, compatible with codegen-lib for generating bridge code.

-This library has been adapted to `Codegen`.
-Before using it, you need to actively execute the generation of bridge code for third-party libraries.
-For details, please refer to [Codegen Usage Document](/en/codegen.md).
+If this repository has been adapted to Codegen, generate the bridge code of the third-party library by using the Codegen.
+For details, see[ Codegen Usage Guide](/en/codegen.md).

-**Note:** 0.77 does not require Codegen execution.

 ## Link

-Currently, HarmonyOS does not support AutoLink.
-Therefore, you need to manually configure the linking.
+Version >= @react-native-ohos/react-native-user-agent@2.3.2 now supports Autolink without requiring manual configuration, currently only supports 72 frameworks.Autolink Framework Guide Documentation: https://gitcode.com/openharmony-sig/ohos_react_native/blob/master/docs/zh-cn/Autolinking.md

+This step provides guidance for manually configuring native dependencies.

 Open the harmony directory of the HarmonyOS project in DevEco Studio.